Story by Dona Crowne /

 DC: So it sounds like your crag experience with your daughter is going really well?

 LA: Absolutely, bouldering and sport climbing.
 We set up swings for her, she climbs for a little bit and then just plays on the swings and she just loves it.

 DC: Do you have any advice for any moms or new moms in climbing?

 LA: Just go slow.
 Your body needs time.
 Know your body and just go with it.

 Jacinda started climbing around the age of 18.
-She spent the next 2 years climbing with her husband, Mike Hunter.
+She spent the next two years climbing with her husband, Mike Hunter.
 Very soon after she started climbing, she also started having children.
-She had 4 children over 8 years, and said that for most of her 20’s she was “barefoot and pregnant.”
-It wasn’t until her oldest was 11 years old that she and Mike decided to get back into climbing.
+She had four children over eight years, and said that for most of her 20’s she was “barefoot and pregnant.”
+It wasn’t until her oldest was 11 that she and Mike decided to get back into climbing.
 Since becoming a mother and a nurse, Jacinda has bouldered V11 in Upper Chaos Canyon, Rocky Mountain National Park, and established a First Ascent (not FFA, FA!) of “Fantasy Island,” a 5.14b in American Fork Canyon.